I support people with recovery from religious trauma and spiritual abuse, and the rebuilding of identity.

 Healing can often feel like a slow return to yourself.
 Being brave with a trusted listener can help process life’s challenges and move through the strong emotions that can make us feel like the ground is giving way.

-I work with people navigating faith deconstruction, religious and spiritual trauma and abuse; cult recovery and harm experienced in faith settings.
+I work with people navigating faith deconstruction, religious and spiritual trauma and narcissistic abuse; cult recovery and harm experienced in faith settings.

 I’d love to support you to heal, grow and learn more about yourself.
 I see clients in-person in Marrickville in Sydney’s Inner West and offer online sessions for clients across Australia and New Zealand.
 You can get in touch here to make a counselling appointment or here if you’d like a free 15 minute intro call.